t-a-bonnet/NRR/README.md

 In this function:

-   - query_df is a pandas DataFrame that contains:
+   - 'query_df' is a pandas DataFrame that contains:
        - A column named 'query', which holds the query text.
        - A column named 'qid', which contains numerical query IDs.
-   - text_df is a pandas DataFrame that contains:
+   - 'text_df' is a pandas DataFrame that contains:
        - A column named 'text', which holds the text documents.
        - A column named 'docno', which contains numerical document IDs.